comsystan/comsystanj/description/Description3DVolume.md

 - FFT windowing can be set

 ### 3D Box counting dimension
-- Fractal dimension is computed with 3D box counting
+- Fractal dimension with 3D box counting
 - This is a direct expansion of the 2D algorithm
 - 8-bit grey image volume
 - Binary [0, >0] algorithm